-The only way to make it work is to target organizations and jobs you actually care about.
+The only way to make it work is by targeting organizations and jobs you actually care about.
 And this doesn’t necessarily mean that you must be ‘passionate’ about it.
-It’s about reflecting how the job and company suits you and vice versa: what do you care about, what skills do you bring to the party.
+It’s about reflecting how the job and company suits you and vice versa.
+What do you care about, what skills do you bring to the party.
 What environment do you best fit.

 It’s the same for a side job and a career job.

 This could be you applying for a warehousing job at Amazon because you need it for the money.
 Or applying for a Logistics Analyst at a distribution company, because you’d like to pursue a career in logistics.